rackerlabs/technical-blog/content/blog/2021/2021-06-22-cloud-native-development-challenges-and-solutions/index.md

 - Break up the monolith into microservices.
 - Refactor legacy on-prem desktop applications and deliver them in a SaaS model through cloud-based web or mobile applications.
-- Build real-time event-driven companion applications for IoT solutions.
+- Build serverless applications for real-time and event-driven use cases, such as IoT or video streaming.

 While companies take steps toward modernizing their applications,  the complexity of public cloud technologies and modern architectures and the new processes and